 In addition to the new overworld map and small explorable areas, Koei Tecmo also took the time to break up battles somewhat.
 The game still follows a set, ordered path of battles, but they are not all one after the other now.
 In fact, some are split up across multiple battlefields as you work to accomplish an overarching objective.
 It gives some flexibility to an otherwise rigid progression system.

 Samurai Warriors: Spirit of Sanada is at least a somewhat fresh take on the Warriors system.
 It's still enjoyable and it offers some new elements, even if the overall affair is what we've come to expect from these games.
 Some major added benefits though include the game's more polished graphics and ability to render even more enemies on screen.
 It makes some of those battles truly feel gigantic.Note: Samurai Warriors: Spirit of Sanada was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.